Khyati-Bareja/Khyati-Bareja/README.md

 # 💫 About Me:
-I am currently a pursuing my Masters Degree in Applied Computer Science.<br>Profession: Crafting data alchemy by building data flow pipelines  and transforming raw information into  seamless <br>analytics, as a Data Engineer. 🚀✨
+I am a recent Graduate in Software Engineering.<br>Profession: Crafting data alchemy by building data flow pipelines  and transforming raw information into  seamless <br>analytics, as a Data Engineer. 🚀✨

 ## 🌐 Socials: